 The problem occurs when even *you* know that missing the deadline won’t have any real impact.
 It’s hard to push a team to work hard when there is no real reason to do so.

 It becomes obvious that a deadline is arbitrary when there are no consequences for missing it.
 When the deadline comes and goes and all that happens is the due date is shifted back to next week or next month, there is a clear signal that the deadline is just for show.

 Unrealistic deadlines are not motivating.
-It may be good to set stretch goals to push your team, but stretch goals are designed to just be a little bit hard, not completely ridiculous.
+It may be good to set stretch goals to push your team, but stretch goals are designed to just be a bit hard, not completely ridiculous.

-Unrealistic deadlines arise for several reasons:
+Leaders set unrealistic deadlines for several reasons:

 - There is no planning: How many times have you heard that it’s a “finger in the air” estimate?
 If you just pick a date out of thin air with no planning as to how to work will be done, it’s just sheer luck if you manage to hit the deadline.
-Some teams will work themselves ragged to get the work done anyway.
+Some teams will work themselves hard to get the work done anyway.
 But do you really want your team burning out because you have set a ridiculous timeframe?

-- You aren’t collaborating: Frustration often arises when a schedule is determined without any collaboration.
+- You aren’t collaborating: Frustration often arises when a date is determined without any collaboration.
 If you make up the deadline without talking to the people who actually need to do the work, it’s likely to be nothing more than a guess.

 When a team is facing an unrealistic deadline, it’s rare that they strive hard to meet it.
 Sure they’ll work hard, but in the back of their mind, they know that the deadline is probably not achievable.

 “You want me to work on the weekend, when we’ll never hit that deadline anyway?
 How about I just take the weekend off and come back refreshed instead?”